couto-j/phase-0-gps-1/awesome_page.md

 git add <filename> = stages a file so it is ready to be committed as a change git commit -m "Message" = saves modifications made to a file and gives a description of the commit git pull <alias_for_repository> <branch> = downloads and merges with local repository any pushes that have been made to the branch by other users

-Here is something to change the file yet again.